ahshen26/ProjectFusionAI-master/README.md

 #### Playlists

 There are two youtube playlists with video tutorials.
 The first provides a general introduction to key features in Radiant.
-The second covers topics relevant in a course on business analytics (i.e., Probability, Decision Analysis, Hypothesis Testing, Linear Regression, and Simulation).
+The second covers topics relevant to statistical modeling (i.e., Probability, Decision Analysis, Hypothesis Testing, Linear Regression, and Simulation).

 * <a href="https://www.youtube.com/playlist?list=PLNhtaetb48EedDmWPUqytnQv-qxmCGtxi" target="_blank">Introduction to Radiant</a>
 * <a href="https://www.youtube.com/playlist?list=PLNhtaetb48EdKRIY7MewCyvb_1x7dV3xw" target="_blank">Radiant Tutorial Series</a>

 #### Explore

-Radiant is interactive.
+ProjectFusionAI is interactive.
 Results update immediately when inputs are changed (i.e., no separate dialog boxes) and/or when a button is pressed (e.g., `Estimate` in _Model > Estimate > Logistic regression (GLM)_).
 This facilitates rapid exploration and understanding of the data.

 #### Cross-platform

-Radiant works on Windows, Mac, or Linux.
+ProjectFusionAI works on Windows, Mac, or Linux.
 It can run without an Internet connection and no data will leave your computer.
 You can also run the app as a web application on a server.

 #### Reproducible

 To conduct high-quality analysis, simply saving output is not enough.
 You need the ability to reproduce results for the same data and/or when new data become available.
 Moreover, others may want to review your analysis and results.
 Save and load the state of the application to continue your work at a later time or on another computer.
 Share state files with others and create reproducible reports using [Rmarkdown](https://rmarkdown.rstudio.com/).
 See also the section on `Saving and loading state` below

-If you are using Radiant on a server you can even share the URL (include the SSUID) with others so they can see what you are working on.
+If you are using ProjectFusionAI on a server you can even share the URL (include the SSUID) with others so they can see what you are working on.
 Thanks for this feature go to [Joe Cheng](https://github.com/jcheng5).

 #### Programming

-Although Radiant's web-interface can handle quite a few data and analysis tasks, you may prefer to write your own R-code.
-Radiant provides a bridge to programming in R(studio) by exporting the functions used for analysis (i.e., you can conduct your analysis using the Radiant web-interface or by calling Radiant's functions directly from R-code).
-For more information about programming with Radiant see the [programming](https://radiant-rstats.github.io/docs/programming.html) page on the documentation site.
+Although ProjectFusionAI's web-interface can handle quite a few data and analysis tasks, you may prefer to write your own R-code.
+ProjectFusionAI provides a bridge to programming in R(studio) by exporting the functions used for analysis (i.e., you can conduct your analysis using the ProjectFusionAI web-interface or by calling ProjectFusionAI's functions directly from R-code).
+For more information about programming with ProjectFusionAI see the [programming](https://radiant-rstats.github.io/docs/programming.html) page on the documentation site.

 #### Context

 Radiant focuses on business data and decisions.
 It offers tools, examples, and documentation relevant for that context, effectively reducing the business analytics learning curve.

-## How to install Radiant
+## How to install ProjectFusionAI

 - Required: [R](https://cran.r-project.org/) version 4.0.0 or later
 - Required: [Rstudio](https://posit.co/download/rstudio-server/)

-In Rstudio you can start and update Radiant through the `Addins` menu at the top of the screen.
-To install the latest version of Radiant for Windows or Mac, with complete documentation for off-line access, open R(studio) and copy-and-paste the command below:
+In Rstudio you can start and update ProjectFusionAI through the `Addins` menu at the top of the screen.
+To install the latest version of ProjectFusionAI for Windows or Mac, with complete documentation for off-line access, open R(studio) and copy-and-paste the command below:

 ```r
 options(repos = c(RSM = "https://radiant-rstats.github.io/minicran", CRAN = "https://cloud.r-project.org"))